State of Kotlin 2026

 Context: Swift Export enables producing Apple frameworks from Kotlin.
 Kotlin 2.3.0 exports enums as true Swift enums with variadic function support.
 Up to 40% faster release builds.

-Action: Evaluate for KMP projects targeting iOS.
+Action: Review for KMP projects targeting iOS.
 Replace manual Objective-C interop with Swift Export where possible.
 Test enum and variadic function exports.

 10. KotlinConf 2026

 Context: First "Golden Kodee Community Awards" ceremony.
-February 2026 marks 10 years since Kotlin 1.0 (February 2016)—expect retrospective celebrations and long-term vision announcements.
+February 2026 marks 10 years since Kotlin 1.0 (February 2016), so expect retrospective celebrations and long-term vision announcements.

 Action: Track CFP announcements for submission deadlines.
 Plan attendance for enterprise roadmap alignment.